 125 Harv.
 L. Rev. F. 47-53 (2012)

 Scholarly Commons Citation

 West, Robin, "A Marriage is a Marriage is a Marriage: The Limits of Perry v.
 Brown" (2010).
 Georgetown Law Faculty Publications and Other Works.
-Paper 822.
+822.